HusainAlm/stock-market-prediction-ML-algorithms/README.md

 # Stock Prediction using Machine Learning Algorithms
 The stock market is one of the most complicated and lucrative businesses.
 Predicting  stock  trends  is  a  cumbersome task,  as  the  stock  market  is  very  dynamic  and  composedof  various  factors.
-The  main  factors  involved  are  Physical, Psychological, Rational, Irrational behavior, etc. Here, we have applied four ML algorithms to predict stock price.
+The  main  factors  involved  are  Physical, Psychological, Rational, Irrational behavior, etc. Here, four ML algorithms to predict stock price were applied.
 ```
 1. Neural Network computation framework
 2. Time series analysis using ARIMA